 What is Memory in Childhood?

-Memory in childhood is the ability to remember important information that the child needs for their learning and day-to-day life.
+Memory in childhood is the ability to recall important information for academics and day-to-day life.

-Memory can be defined as, “the mental ability to store and retrieve words, facts, procedures, skills, concepts, and experiences” .
+Memory can be defined as, “the mental ability to store and retrieve words, facts, procedures, skills, concepts, and experiences” [Lewis, 2002].

 Memory challenges will most likely be evident in school because remembering information is so important for learning and school success.
 Issues may also be apparent in social interactions and daily chore routines.
 Your child may have school struggles with memory or forget the morning routine daily, despite constant reminders.